ilearnprogramms/Java-Amazon-Project-GitHub/README.md

 * A Doctor can add a new medicine (POST)
 * A Doctor can delete a patient (DELETE)
 * A Doctor can delete medicines if it's not assigned to a patient (DELETE)
-* A Doctor can add a medicine and instruction to the patients data (PUT)
+* A Doctor can add a medicine and prescription to the patients data (PUT)

+* Doctor ----< Prescription >---- Patient
+                  |
+                  v
+               Medicine

 * Patients can see their assigned medicines (GET)
 * Patients cannot access to other patients information